angband/angband/docs/option.rst

 Center map continuously ``center_player``
   The map always centres on the player with this option on.
-With it off, it is divided into 25 sections, with coordinates (0,0) to (4,4), and will how one section at a time - the display will "flip" to the next section when the player nears the edge.
+With it off, it is divided into 25 sections, with coordinates (0,0) to (4,4), and will show one section at a time - the display will "flip" to the next section when the player nears the edge.

 Color: Show unique monsters in purple ``purple_uniques``